caltechlibrary/irdmtools/rdmutil.1.md

 query QUERY_STRING [size | size sort]
 : Returns a result using RDM's search engine.
 It is limited to about 10K total results.
 You can use the see RDM's documentation for query construction.
 See <https://inveniordm.docs.cern.ch/customize/search/>, <https://inveniordm.docs.cern.ch/reference/rest_api_requests/> and https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax.
 Query takes one required parameter and two option.

 get_record RECORD_ID
 : Returns a specific record indicated by RECORD_ID, e.g. bq3se-47g50.
 The REORCID_ID is a required parameter.

+harvest KEY_JSON
+: harvest takes a JSON file containing a list of keys and harvests each record into the dataset collection.

 # ACTION_PARAMETERS